TeamFAPS/PSVita-RE-tools/README.md

 ### Usage:

-Install ShipLog.skprx in taiHEN config.txt under *KERNEL and install ShipLog.vpk.
+Install backdoor_exe.skprx in taiHEN config.txt under *KERNEL and install ShipLog.vpk.
 You must reboot the Vita with the kernel plugin installed to open the configuration app.
 Logs are stored in a buffer and must be obtained using one of the following methods:

 - Network: